AkiKurisu/AkiBT/API.md

 ## Attributes

-1. AkiInfo用以描述结点行为,可以显示在结点编辑器中.

-   You can use AkiInfo attribute to describe the behavior detail of the node for information.
+1. You can use AkiInfo attribute to describe the behavior detail of the node for information.
 ```C#
   [AkiInfo("Action:根据isStopped停止NavmeshAgent")]
 public class NavmeshStopAgent : Action